MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-feedback-provider.md

 ![Screenshot of success and error feedback provider triggers][07]

+The following is a GIF showing how the predictor integration works from the new provider.

+![GIF of predictor system working with feedback provider][10]

 ## Appendix - Full implementation code

 The following code combines the previous examples into the find full implementation of the provider